What are pensions dashboards?

 Where are we now?

 Introducing dashboards (and getting schemes ready to connect with them) is, nevertheless, a complex and ambitious project.
 There are significant challenges, tight deadlines and many potential pitfalls.
-At the Pensions Administration Standards Association (PASA) annual conference 2022, David Fairs of the Pensions Regulator encouraged schemes to get this process underway as soon as possible.
+The Pensions Regulator has emphasised that "now that we have a roadmap for delivery, it’s more important than ever that trustees and scheme managers start working collaboratively to progress dashboards quickly and efficiently".

-The Pensions Dashboards Regulations 2022 came into force on 12 December 2022, following the release of two Government consultation responses in July and October 2022.
-The FCA has issued corresponding rules for personal pension providers and has issued a consultation on its rules for dashboard providers, which will close on 16 February 2023.
+The Pensions Dashboards Regulations 2022 (the Dashboards Regulations) came into force on 12 December 2022, following the release of two Government consultation responses in July and October 2022.
+In July 2023, the Dashboards Regulations were amended to introduce a single statutory connection deadline of 31 October 2026 (see Action 1: Identifying your connection timeframe, below).
+The FCA has issued corresponding rules for personal pension providers and has consulted on its separate rules for dashboard providers.

-The final regulations confirm that the Government will provide at least six months' notice before the "dashboards available point" occurs and dashboards become available to the public (rather than 90 days, as proposed originally).
+The Dashboards Regulations confirm that the Government will provide at least six months' notice before the "dashboards available point" occurs and dashboards become available to the public (rather than 90 days, as proposed originally).
+The DWP has warned that this could be earlier than the single statutory connection deadline of 31 October 2026.

 See Action 10 (Monitoring industry developments), below, for further detail on the latest standards, guidance and policies from the PDP and the Pensions Regulator.